fbpx

-A question that is often brought up in regards to air source heat pumps, is concern that they will be too noisy and cause disturbance.
+A question often brought up in regards to air source heat pumps, is concern that they will be too noisy and cause disturbance.
 Well, the answer isn’t a simple yes or no. It depends on multiple factors; manufacturer, size, and location of your pump all play a part.

 Manufacturers and Efficiency...